Google Ads Competitor Analysis - How to Increase Your Google Ads IQ

 - Which competitor presents the greatest overall threat to my success?

-Allow me to demonstrate.
+Allow me to demonstrate using PPC analysis tools.
 To do so I'm using our Daily Google Ads Explorer

 because it allows me to see all of the Google Ads ads my competitors are running each day (for those keywords I track in a campaign).
 Below are some actual Google Ads ads within the discount flight industry which have been conveniently organized by domain: